Tacos Los Cocuyos

 Where This Counter Sits in Mexico City's Dining Map

 Mexico City's restaurant conversation tends to organize itself around two poles: the tasting-menu tier, represented by operations like Pujol and Em, where the format is set and the price point reflects that; and the street-level tradition that predates the city's current international profile by several generations.
-Los Cocuyos sits firmly in the second category but operates at a level of recognition that places it in an unusual peer set — compared less to the taco stand on the next block than to Expendio de Maíz or the kind of regional Mexican cooking that Esquina Común brings to a more structured room.
+Los Cocuyos sits firmly in the second category but operates at a level of recognition that places it in an unusual comparable set, compared less to the taco stand on the next block than to Expendio de Maíz or the kind of regional Mexican cooking that Esquina Común brings to a more structured room.

 The distinction matters because it reframes what the Bib Gourmand means in this context.
 Michelin's accessible-price category was designed for exactly this scenario: technically accomplished cooking that doesn't require a booking window or a dress code.
 In Mexico City's specific geography, that recognition lands differently than it does in Paris or Tokyo.
-The city's street food infrastructure is deep enough that a Bib Gourmand doesn't automatically separate a venue from its neighbours — it has to represent something more specifically earned.
+The city's street food infrastructure is deep enough that a Bib Gourmand doesn't automatically separate a venue from its neighbours, it has to represent something more specifically earned.
 For Los Cocuyos, the OAD rankings provide that additional signal, placing it consistently against a continental field rather than just a local one.

 The Sweet Register of Mexican Street Food